LESBAT-HEIG-VD/EcoDynElec/docs/examples/with_python.rst

 Using fully with Python
 =======================

-``ecodynelec`` offers the possibility to being fully used via Python.
+EcoDynElec offers the possibility to being fully used via Python.
 This tutorial shows the different steps and possibilities, relying solely on operations doable within a python script or notebook.
-As the configuration of ``ecodynelec`` pipeline execution may benefit from more visual interaction, an alternative is suggested in the “`Using with a spreadsheet-based configuraion <https://ecodynelec.readthedocs.io/en/latest/examples/with_spreadsheet.html>`__”
+As the configuration of EcoDynElec pipeline execution may benefit from more visual interaction, an alternative is suggested in the “`Using with a spreadsheet-based configuraion <https://ecodynelec.readthedocs.io/en/latest/examples/with_spreadsheet.html>`__”